 East African Girls' Leadership Summit & Mentor Program

 The East African Girls' Leadership Summit (EAGLS) and Mentor Program uniquely pairs girls' leadership development with mentor training and support, empowering girls to activate their leadership skills to address the range of barriers to girls' education and advance gender equality when they return to their communities.
-Check out our Adapted Programming for 2020 below!
+Read more about how we're supporting girls during COVID-19.

 Sustainable Development Goals

 Participant Profile: low-income, high-potential high-school aged girls and women who work with these girls